atomicgambit/blog/src/content/blog/internal-goals.md

 ## Internal goals

-Pursuing internal goals however has clear advantages.
+An interal goal is a goal that doesn't require any external factors.

-You are in full control.
+The main advantage is that you are in full control.
 Results are virtually guaranteed.
 And the control you have over your goals rids you of anxiety and frustration.